placrosse/kodo/docs/source/hacking_kodo.rst

 Payload Codec API
 ~~~~~~~~~~~~~~~~~
-The payload codec API is the “user” API it provides a simply ``encode()``
+The payload codec API provides a simply ``encode()`` and ``decode()``
-and ``decode()`` API which either produces an encoded symbol into the
+API which either produces an encoded symbol into the provided payload
-provided payload buffer or attempts to decode the symbol stored in the
+buffer or attempts to decode the symbol stored in the payload buffer.
-payload buffer.
-Finally the payload layer is responsible for splitting
+Finally the payload layer is responsible for splitting the payload
-the payload buffer into the symbol data and symbol header.
+buffer into the symbol data and symbol header.

 As a developer you may choose to implement a Payload Codec layer if you
 wish to implement functionality not requiring access to the memory of
 the individual coded symbols.
 Example of this could be:

 * Adding layer which overrides the ``decode()`` API to measure the time
-  elapsed between to consecutive ``decode()`` calls.
+  elapsed between two consecutive ``decode()`` calls.
 This would allow a
   developer to measure the time since a packet arrived for a specific
   decoder.
 * The payload layer may also embed additional information into the payload
-  buffer by overriding the payload_size() function.
+  buffer by overriding the ``payload_size()`` function.
 This is however often
   better implemented Codec Header layers.